BR0kEN-/cikit/docs/jenkins/github-bot/README.md

 ### Do I need to use my own GitHub account?

-Actually you do, but would be better to create another one with a name, such as `CIKit Bot` or similar, and use it only for CI purposes.
+Actually you can, but would be better to create another one with a name, such as `CIKit Bot` or similar, and use it only for CI purposes.
+Mandatory requirement - user must have **administrative privileges**.
+If repository is user-owned, then bot is not variant, because this kind of repositories can have only one admin - it's owner.
+Organization-owned repositories could have collaborators with configurable permissions level.

 ### Where should I get an access token for filling the `Secret` field?